 The case manager meets with the client and completes a functional assessment.
-They obtain collateral information as appropriate from family, medical professionals and provide this information to Ascend Management Innovations, LLC., which allows them to complete the level of care determination.
+They obtain collateral information as appropriate from family, medical professionals and provide this information to Maximus formerly (Ascend Management Innovations, LLC.), which allows them to complete the level of care determination.
 Once a determination is made, a copy of the determination response is forwarded to the case manager.
-Ascend Management Innovations, LLC. is a contracted entity, the contract is monitored by a Medical Services Division Program Administrator.
+Maximus is a contracted entity, the contract is monitored by a Medical Services Division Program Administrator.

-- g.
+g.
 Reevaluation Schedule.
 Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

-- O Every three months

-- Every six months

-- Every twelve months

-- Other schedule Specify the other schedule: